WarPGNN: A Parametric Thermal Warpage Analysis Framework with Physics-aware Graph Neural Network: Experimental Results

 \subsection{Experimental Setup}

 \textbf{Model}: The proposed \textit{\textbf{WarPGNN}} framework is fully developed using Python/PyTorch and DGL library.
 The training and test procedures are conducted on a Linux server equipped with two Intel 22-core E5-2699 CPUs and an Nvidia TITAN RTX GPU.
 Properties of materials and geometry of assembly used in this section are consistent with~\cite{Tsai_TCPMT20, Lo_ICCAD24_EfficientWarpage} and listed in Tab.~\ref{tab:matproper}.
-Temperature load $\Delta T$ is fixed at -115K to mimic the drop from fabrication temperature 200$^o$C to peak working temperature 85$^o$C. Our proposed GCN-based and GIN-based \textbf{\textit{WarPGNN}} have 4 and 3 layers, respectively, and were trained for 53 and 57 epochs.
+Thermal load $\Delta T$ is fixed at -115K to mimic the drop from fabrication temperature 200$^o$C to peak working temperature 85$^o$C. Our proposed GCN-based and GIN-based \textbf{\textit{WarPGNN}} have 4 and 3 layers, respectively, and were trained for 53 and 57 epochs.

 \textbf{Evaluation Metrics}: We employ normalized root-mean-square-error (RMSE) and mean-absolute-error (MAE) calculated per-sample as performance metrics to evaluate the difference between deformation map prediction and ground-truth results obtained from COMSOL.
 Error of warpage value is evaluated using absolute error.
-Furthermore, training and inference time (runtime) is utilized to demonstrate the computational efficiency and speedup of our proposed method.

-\textbf{Data Normalization}: In our work, input graphs are preprocessed using parameter-wise Min-Max Normalization.
+Furthermore, training and inference time (runtime) is utilized to demonstrate the computational efficiency and speedup of our proposed method. \textbf{Data Normalization}: In our work, input graphs are preprocessed using parameter-wise Min-Max Normalization.
 Ground-truth deformation maps are normalized using Z-score Standardization~\cite{Bishop:book'06} with dataset-level mean $\mu$ and standard deviation $\sigma$.
-After obtained the prediction maps from \textbf{\textit{WarPGNN}} model, we perform denormalization with $\mu$ and $\sigma$ to derive real deformation map.
+After obtaining the prediction maps from \textbf{\textit{WarPGNN}} model, we perform denormalization with $\mu$ and $\sigma$ to derive real deformation map.